facebook/Ax/README.md

 pip3 install ax-platform
 ```

-Installation will use Python wheels from PyPI, available for [OSX, Linux, and Windows](https://pypi.org/project/ax-platform/#files).
+The installation will use Python wheels from PyPI, available for [OSX, Linux, and Windows](https://pypi.org/project/ax-platform/#files).

 *Recommendation for MacOS users*: PyTorch is a required dependency of BoTorch, and can be automatically installed via pip.
 However, **we recommend you [install PyTorch manually](https://pytorch.org/get-started/locally/#anaconda-1) before installing Ax, using the Anaconda package manager**.
 Installing from Anaconda will link against MKL (a library that optimizes mathematical computation for Intel processors).
 This will result in up to an order-of-magnitude speed-up for Bayesian optimization, as at the moment, installing PyTorch from pip does not link against MKL.

-If you need CUDA on MacOS, you will need to build PyTorch from source.
+If you need CUDA on MacOS, you will need to build PyTorch from the source.
 Please consult the PyTorch installation instructions above.

 #### Optional Dependencies